rppicomidi/pico-usb-midi-filter/README.md

 ![](pictures/pico-usb-midi-filter-top-view.jpg)

 ### Wiring for a Pico Probe
-I like to use a Pico Probe (see Appendix A of the [Getting Started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) guide) for code development in a Microsoft Visual Studio Code IDE.
+I like to use a Debugprobe (formerly called a picoprobe) (see Appendix A of the [Getting Started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) guide) for code development in a Microsoft Visual Studio Code IDE.
 I soldered in a 3-pin male header on the 3 DEBUG pins at the bottom edge of the Pico board.
 I also soldered a 2-pin male header to pins